-Our Goal: No spilled oil
+Our Vision: No spilled oil

-Current Task Force project:
+Several Current Task Force Projects:

 Conducting Virtual Drills and Exercises – Lessons Learned.
 During the pandemic, most jurisdictions were faced with shifting to virtual drills and exercises.
 This forced both plan-holders and drill planners to think creatively about how to carry out exercises that typically involve groups of people working in-person.
 The Task Force members compiled a document containing a list of lessons learned (pdf) during a year of virtual drills, and discussed these and other challenges and opportunities at the 2021 Annual Meeting.

 Abandoned and Derelict Vessels (ADVs) — In 2018, the Task Force launched a workgroup to address the ubiquitous problem of abandoned and derelict vessels in waterways across our jurisdictions.
 The workgroup set out to understand the extent of the causes of ADVs, and to develop a model “Blue Ribbon” program that addresses six core elements: authority, funding, removal and deconstruction, prevention and public outreach/education.
 The workgroup completed the program in fall 2019 and it is available here (pdf).